 Some of my favorite prompts include: Suspense, fishing tackle shop, and a Pina Colada.
 How’s that for random?
 (I won first in my heat for that one, despite never having written a suspense story in my life.)

 I’ve had suspense, thriller, historical fiction, fairy tale—twice, romantic comedy, horror, and just last weekend, a ghost story.
 Most of which are genres I’ve never even considered writing in.

 Creating a story so far out of my wheelhouse stretches me as a writer.
 I’ve learned so much from these efforts, and because I’m rather a competitive sort, I never give up.
 I keep pushing until I have my story submitted, usually with only minutes to spare.

-I’ve been fortunate enough to have moved on to the next round each time I’ve entered, though I’ve never moved on to the final.
-But I don’t mind at all, because even better, I’ve sold two of the stories I created in these contests.
+I’ve been fortunate enough to have moved on to the next round more than a few times, though I’ve never moved on to the final.
+But I don’t mind at all, because even better, I’ve sold several of the stories I created in these contests.

 So, if you’re like me and you love to push yourself, sign up for the next challenge.